opentelekomcloud-docs/elastic-cloud-server/umn/source/instances/managing_ecss/changing_the_os.rst

 #.
 Modify related ECS parameters, such as **Image Type** and **Image**, based on service requirements.

-   For more details, see `Creating an ECS <../../getting_started/creating_an_ecs/index.html>`__.
+   For more details, see :ref:`Creating an ECS <en-us_topic_0021831611>`.

 #.
 (Optional) Select the **Encryption** option to encrypt the system disk during OS change.

    To enable encryption, click **Create Xrole** to assign KMS access permissions to EVS.
 If you have rights granting permission, assign the KMS access permissions to EVS.
 If you do not have the permission, contact the user having the security administrator rights to assign the KMS access permissions.
-For more details, see `Can All Users Use the Encryption Feature? <../../faqs/disk_management/can_all_users_use_the_encryption_feature.html>`__
+For more details, see :ref:`Can All Users Use the Encryption Feature? <en-us_topic_0047272493>`

    Encryption parameters are as follows: